Shark facts vs. shark myths

 Let’s face it—sharks have a bad rap.
 Thanks to sensationalized stories and stereotyping, sharks have become feared rather than revered.
 They’re labeled as dangerous, indiscriminate killers that eat anything in sight.
 But in fact, sharks are most often the victims.
 They’re killed by the millions annually to supply demand for their fins, which are made into soup and eaten as a status symbol.
 Such demand for fins has led to overfishing and illegal fishing, depleting shark populations worldwide.

 Sharks are a critical part of the marine environment and must be protected.
-WWF is working to reduce bycatch of vulnerable fish populations, like sharks.
-We are advocating for better trade protections at international meetings (such as the Convention on International Trade in Endangered Species (CITIES)), and our efforts have paid off.
-In 2013, some of the most threatened sharks and rays received the attention they deserved and governments will now take steps to ensure they are sustainably caught and traded legally.
-In addition, WWF is working through TRAFFIC to address the trade in shark fins and meat, striving for better fishing regulations to protect shark populations and also reduce market demand.
+WWF is working to reduce the bycatch of vulnerable fish populations, like sharks.
+We are advocating for better trade protections at international meetings (such as the Convention on International Trade in Endangered Species (CITIES), and our efforts have paid off.
+Since 2022, international trade of many shark and ray species is only permitted if their populations are not endangered.
+WWF will continue to advocate for sharks, striving for better fishing regulations to protect shark populations and also reduce market demand.

 However, our work continues as many other shark species still remain unprotected and heavily exploited.
 Here we address and dispel some of the most common shark myths and deliver the shark facts.
 Take a look and learn a bit more about these fascinating fish.